Francis Dunnery: 2018–present

 During this period, Dunnery had also begun to revisit the music of It Bites more vigorously.
 He carried out a British tour with a band he referred to as "Francis Dunnery's It Bites", performing the original band's material.
 In addition to Dunnery, the band featured Brown, Quint Starkie (in a multi-instrumentalist role), second guitarist Luke Machin, keyboardist/singer Pete Jones and drummer Björn Fryklund.
 Following the band's UK tour in January 2023, Dunnery renamed from "Francis Dunnery's It Bites" to the more straightforward "It Bites FD".
 In September 2023, the double live album Live from the Black Country was released (recorded in Wolverhampton during January of the same year); copies of the Blu-ray edition came with a bonus EP called Raw, which featured acoustic versions of three vintage It Bites tracks with all of the instruments performed by Dunnery.

 In December 2023, Dunnery announced a new line-up of It Bites FD (himself, Brown, keyboard player Tony Turrell, drummer Chad Wackerman and "atmospherics" player Dave McCracken).
-A short three-date UK tour in January 2024 quickly followed the release of studio album Return To Natural, which had been recorded at the famous Rockfield Studios near Monmouth over a few days in mid-December 2023.
-In the first couple of months following the album release, seemingly unsatisfied with the original version Dunnery remixed Return To Natural (twice) and issued these mixes for download from his Bandcamp page (alongside an instrumental version of the album).
+A short three-date UK tour in January 2024 was quickly followed by the release of a studio album called Return to Natural, which had been recorded at the famous Rockfield Studios near Monmouth over a few days in mid-December 2023.
+In the first couple of months following the album release, seemingly unsatisfied with the original version Dunnery remixed Return to Natural (twice) and issued these mixes for download from his Bandcamp page (alongside an instrumental version of the album).
 Live And Natural, a film and audio recording of a gig from the January 2024 tour, was released in a blu ray / CD package early in 2025.
 Bonus content included a 90-minute documentary looking behind the scenes of the making of Return To Natural.

+In December 2025, Dunnery announced the release of a new solo album, called England's Tales of the Council House Kid, due for release on 15 January 2026.